 Huge cash being brought in from other states for BJP: Mamata

-KOLKATA/DARJEELiNG: Chief Minister Mamata Banerjee on Monday alleged that a lot of money was being brought to Bengal from other states for BJP's use after about Rs 94 lakh was seized from a stepney of an SUV on Sunday afternoon in Jalpaiguri.
+Kolkata/Darjeeling: Chief Minister Mamata Banerjee on Monday alleged that a lot of money is coming from other states for BJP's use after about Rs 94 lakh was seized from a stepney of an SUV on Sunday afternoon in Jalpaiguri.

 Five persons were arrested in connection with the cash seizure who were remanded to 10 days police custody after being produced at the Jalpaiguri CJM Court.